 Attention Issues: Many struggling readers will, at first, have trouble sustaining attention.
 They're so used to failing at reading that they have developed all sorts of avoidance techniques so don't become frustrated if, after the first lesson, your notes indicate that you only had the child's attention for, say, 40% of the time.
 As long as you follow the Pacing Notes in the instructions and don't spend too much time on any one procedure, you should eventually find that the child is "with you" most of the hour.
 This will happen because he will gradually come to understand that what you're teaching him actually works, and that he is becoming a better reader as a result.

 Reading Level: The test battery doesn't include a test for reading level.
 However, you're quite likely to notice an obvious increase in both his confidence and his capability while reading aloud, and you should have him do some reading aloud during each session.
 Once you reach the multisyllable level in the workbook you should see his confidence increase significantly and any guessing strategy he's been using should begin to diminish as he gains that confidence.
-If the school does a reading level test, it would be useful to have him tested before you begin, and then retested a few months later to confirm any progress.
-However, you should be on good terms with the relevant school personnel if you attempt this; some will possibly be skeptical of the importance of phonics instruction.
+If the child's school regularly judges his reading level, note the level of books he's reading when you start working with him, and then again at the end of your sessions.
+If possible, get his reading level about a year later to see if he's been making good progress.

 Two Ways to Structure Your Tutoring Business

 One way is to involve parents, once you're comfortable with the curriculum.
 By having a parent sit through most sessions, even if they're reading a book of their own much of the time, or scanning their phones, you can train the parent to do the homework as described in the instruction manual.
-Otherwise, you'll have to do that review process on your own which will approximately double the time you will need to work with any particular child.
+Otherwise, you'll have to oversee his reviewing of the material yourself which will approximately double the time you will need to work with any particular child.
 You can also enlist the parent to continue the process once you've finished the curriculum by having the parent oversee the child's reading aloud for several months following the last lesson.
 If you do this, make sure the parents understand how to make the appropriate corrections when their child misreads a word.
 (The proper error correction procedure is covered in Appendix 3 of the instruction manual.)

 Of course, you could take both approaches, depending upon whether a parent wanted to participate or not, charging a lower fee for those you expect to work longer with, knowing that a considerable amount of the additional time will be spent simply listening to the child read and making the appropriate corrections, or overseeing the homework review process.
 Don't be tempted to skip over the homework review step.
 The repetition is necessary for the child to automate the processes involved.
 A single exposure won't be sufficient.
 This is true even of those who seem to catch on very quickly--they usually need the review as well.

 I've worked with nearly 200 struggling readers using the same workbook for all ages.
-That and a few books geared to varying reading levels are all you need to begin your own tutoring business.
-The instruction manual that you can download without charge carefully lays out exactly how to present each concept they need to know, and each exercise in the workbook.
+That, some concentrated study of the instruction manual, and a few books geared to varying reading levels are all you need to begin your own tutoring business.
+The instruction manual carefully lays out exactly how to present each concept they need to know, and each exercise in the workbook.
 Follow the instructions faithfully and you should soon be comfortable and getting good results.

-Finally, should you decide to pursue phonics tutoring feel free to contact me with questions.
+Finally, if you do decide to pursue phonics tutoring, feel free to contact me with questions.
 (There's a contact link at the bottom right of every page.)